escape/adaptive-creative-framework/README.md

 ## Overview

+> Creativity becomes an evolving conversation — not just with humans, but with the architecture itself.

 **ACF (Adaptive Creative Framework)** is a living, highly opinionated Agile methodology forged through real-world creative and political struggles.
 It balances structure and exploration, strategy and intuition — while actively protecting creative processes from ideological capture and epistemic drift.

 The framework draws from cross-disciplinary research, epistemological safeguards, and iterative prototyping.
 It emphasizes epistemic autonomy, reflexive inquiry, and resistance to algorithmic determinism through structured yet adaptive loops.